agile-learning-institute/mongoSchemaManagerTemplate/README.md

 - [ ] Build the Schema

+- [ ] Test your schema using the ``./msm test local`` command to confirm that your schema is valid.
+After a few seconds you should see a log entry ending with rocessing completed successfully!

+## Your Are Started!
 You can use any valid mongodb BSON schema.
-We suggest that you start with a simple schema, with no constraints like enumerators or patterns.

-- [ ] Test your schema using the ``./msm test local`` command to confirm that your schema is valid.
+If you want to build a test databasee, take advantage of msm custom types, or enumerator management features you can continue with the following steps.

 - [ ] Implement [Custom Types](https://github.com/agile-learning-institute/mongoSchemaManager/blob/main/docs/REFERENCE.md#msmtype) in your schema to eaisly add constraints.
 Then test again.